-From the figure below we see that transverse motion will have no effect on the phase velocity and hence on the wavelength and frequency of light detected by the observer.
+From the figure below (parallel wave fronts, for simplicity) we see that transverse motion of the observer will have no effect on the phase velocity and hence on the wavelength and frequency of light detected by the observer.
+The phases will always go at c past the observer.